FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/template-engine.md

 ## Underlying Engine (mustache.js)

 ---
-FACT-Finder Web Components uses **mustache.js** as the engine to resolve its HTML templates.
+FactFinder Web Components uses **mustache.js** as the engine to resolve its HTML templates.
 Please refer to the official documentation for available features and their usage:

 [https://github.com/janl/mustache.js/](https://github.com/janl/mustache.js/#mustachejs---logic-less-mustache-templates-with-javascript)